 That said, I know that taking measures to keep my brain healthy is just as important as with my body and skin.
-I do my best to read thought-provoking material each day, and I play a lot of Scrabble, which experts say is good mental exercise.
+I do my best to read thought-provoking material each day, and I play a lot of Scrabble, which experts say is good mental exercise, alongside brain training games.
 But recently I got to thinking about nutrition: We've extensively covered the best foods to eat for a flat tummy and clear skin here on Byrdie, but what about foods for cognitive function?

-If you're going to gorge on any colorful fruit, let it be blueberries, which "many great health benefit while tasting like an all-natural candy," says Christopher Calapai, MD, a board-certified expert in osteopathic medicine, specializing in longevity.
-First off, blueberries are some of the world's biggest antioxidant powerhouses, rich in fiber and vitamins C and K. But they also contain high levels of gallic acid, which Calapai says "protects our brains from degeneration and stress."
+If you're going to gorge on any colourful fruit, let it be blueberries: "They have many great health benefits while tasting like an all-natural candy," says Christopher Calapai, MD, a board-certified expert in osteopathic medicine, specializing in longevity.
+First off, blueberries are some of the world's biggest antioxidant powerhouses, rich in fibre and vitamins C and K. But they also contain high levels of gallic acid, which protects our brains from degeneration and stress.

 To reap the benefits, Kuchan says to aim for at least six milligrams of lutein and two milligrams of zeaxanthin every day.
 "It's the equivalent of one cup of steamed kale," he says.
 (You can also find this nutrient combo in supplement form for cheap, if you and your doctor feel it's right for you.)